Hackers use tools to create TCP packets with unusual, weird flag combinations, known as Invalid Packets, capable of causing significant harm.

 Great job reaching the end!

-I hope this tutorial has helped you to block INVALID packets and enhance your server's security.
+I hope this tutorial has helped you to block invalid packets and enhance your server's security.

 If you found value in this tutorial or have any questions or feedback, please don't hesitate to share your thoughts in the discussion section.